michalc/lowhaio/README.md

 ```

+## Headers

+The only header automatically added to requests is the `host` header, which is the idna/punycode-encoded domain name from the requested URL.

 ## Exceptions

 Exceptions raised are subclasses of `HttpError`.
 If a lower-level exception caused this, it is set in the `__cause__` attribute of the `HttpError`